Just Follow Law: Development and writing

-The development of Just Follow Law began when Jack Neo pitched the idea of Fann Wong during one of their backstage meetings, though they can't agree regarding the location of the agreement.
-It was inspired by the third and current Prime Minister of Singapore, Lee Hsien Loong's speech at the 2006 National Day Rally about the lack of professionalism among Singaporean workers.
+The development of this film began when Neo pitched the idea of Fann Wong during one of their backstage meetings, though they can't agree regarding the location of the agreement.
+It was inspired by the then third Prime Minister of Singapore, Lee Hsien Loong's speech at the 2006 National Day Rally about the lack of professionalism among Singaporean workers.
 Most of the workers completes work on time during evenings and their mentality of staying beyond that time would be like doing as a favour.
 He hopes to use the movie to highlight the bureaucracy inefficiencies in office.

 Originally Neo was not planning to act in the film.
-He would play the part of the doctor because of the original actor's unavailability.
+He would play the part of the Medical Doctor because of the original actor's unavailability.

 Filming

 This film began shooting in high-definition video format starting on 1 February 2006 and ending in March 2006.